 Shortly afterward I discovered a resident growing their own corn, tomato, chilli, and likely more.
 There’s a sign accompanying the produce though the website on the sign is no longer functioning.

-Next, the bicycle enthusiast in me was excited to see that Casper Ave narrows right around the massive tree.
-Casper still can accommodate standard desired four cars’ width after narrowing and makes me wonder why we insist on making our streets unnecessarily wide.
+Next, the street enthusiast in me was excited to see that Casper Ave narrows right around the massive tree.
+Casper still functions just fine in the narrower portion, makes me wonder why we insist on making our streets unnecessarily wide.

 Right before reaching the end there’s an other interesting transformation of a front lawn.